 \section{Results and Discussion}

 We fitted Equation~\eqref{eq:fitted} to three coasting models, with curvature parameters ${k=\{-1, 0, +1\}}$.
 The best-fit values of parameters correspond to the median values, while the uncertainties are derived by taking the difference between the 84th and 16th percentiles and the median.
-Using these parameter values, we calculated the uncertainty-normalized residuals, denoted as $R$, for the recalibrated dataset.
-The uncertainty-normalized residuals are defined as where $(f\sigma_8(z))_\mathrm{data}$ is the observed value, $(f\sigma_8(z))_\mathrm{model}$ is the model-predicted value, and $\sigma_\mathrm{data}$ is the uncertainty in the data.
+Using these parameter values, we calculated the uncertainty-normalised residuals, denoted as $R$, for the recalibrated dataset.
+The uncertainty-normalised residuals are defined as where $(f\sigma_8(z))_\mathrm{data}$ is the observed value, $(f\sigma_8(z))_\mathrm{model}$ is the model-predicted value, and $\sigma_\mathrm{data}$ is the uncertainty in the data.
 We then conducted an AD test to assess how well these residuals adhere to a standard normal distribution.
-Using the MATLAB implementation of the AD test~\citep{cit:matlab} with a 5\% significance level, we accepted the null hypothesis that $R$ follows a standard normal distribution for all three values of $k$.
+Using the MATLAB implementation of the AD test~\citep{cit:matlab} with a 5\% significance level, the test failed to reject null hypothesis that $R$ follows a standard normal distribution for all three values of $k$.
 The test yielded \textit{p}-values of ${p=\{0.655,\, 0.713,\,0.778\}}$.
-The results of the fits are summarized in Table~\ref{tab:results} illustrated in Figure~\ref{fig:fitted}.
-Repeating the analysis for the dataset homogenized with respect to the baseline \textit{Planck} 2018 $\Lambda$CDM cosmology, we obtained the following best-fit values: ${\Omega_\mathrm{m,0}=0.286^{+0.053}_{-0.046}}$ and ${\sigma_{8,0}=0.764^{+0.039}_{-0.035}}$, which deviate from the \textit{Planck} 2018 values by $0.55\sigma$ and $1.2\sigma$, respectively.
-The AD test accepted the null hypothesis of a standard normal distribution with a $p$-value of 0.416.
-These results suggest that both the concordance $\Lambda$CDM model and the coasting models are consistent with the available growth data from redshift space distortion measurements.
+The results of the fits are summarised in Table~\ref{tab:results} and illustrated in Figure~\ref{fig:fitted}.